jinhyeonseo01/UnityShaderIDEBridge-Rider/README.md

 - Unity `6000.3.x` (Unity 6.3)
 - JetBrains Rider installed
 - Unity package `com.unity.ide.rider` (declared as a dependency in `package.json`)
-- Unity External Script Editor set to Rider
+- Unity External Script Editor can be your default C# IDE (for example Visual Studio).
+This package does not change C#.

+Optional (only if Rider is not detected automatically):

+- Set `RIDER_PATH` (or `JETBRAINS_RIDER_PATH`) to Rider executable path
+- Ensure Rider is available via JetBrains Toolbox or on `PATH`

 ## Installation